kuma35/thinking-forth-translate/chapter4.rst

 This problem most likely represents a component of a larger system.
 We’ll probably end up defining several words in the course of solving this problem, including data structures.
-But this particular lexicon will include only one name, ROMAN, and it will take its argument from the stack.
+But this particular lexicon will include only one name, ``ROMAN``, and it will take its argument from the stack.
 (Other words will be internal to the component.)

 Having thus decided on the external syntax, we can now proceed to devise